Skip to content

 The sliding window means: each successful refresh extends the refresh token's life by 90 days from that moment.
 A connection that refreshes weekly will never hit the 90-day idle expiry.

 The 1-year hard cap is absolute.
-After 1 year from the original consent, the user must re-consent through the full OAuth flow — no amount of refreshing extends past this.
-Plan UX for it: 11 months in, a banner on your dashboard ("Reconnect required by {date}") gives the organizer a graceful path.
+After 1 year from the original consent, the user must re-consent through the full OAuth flow - no amount of refreshing extends past this.
+Plan a reconnect flow before the hard cap is reached.

 The remediation when it happens: full re-consent.
 There's no "undo."
 Make sure your code handles this case explicitly: